Sports Injury Prevention

 For more information, call (631) 474-6797.

-St. Charles Sports Medicine offers pre-season physical performance evaluations for baseball players to help prevent common shoulder and elbow injuries.
-Evaluations are conducted in three sessions, beginning eight weeks before preseason begins.
+St. Charles Sports Medicine offers pre-season injury prevention screenings for baseball to help players avoid common shoulder and elbow injuries.
+These physical performance evaluations are conducted in three sessions, beginning eight weeks before pre-season begins.

 Specially trained sports physical therapists from St. Charles assess the mobility and range of motion in the player's shoulder, elbow and lower body and test strength of upper and lower limbs, stability of the upper body, core and endurance, and overall balance and perception.
 Based upon the initial assessments, players recieve an individually tailored tailored exercise program to address any deficits he may have.
 In the third and final session, a player is evaluated to measure his progress with the exercise program.

 The Physical Evaluation Program includes all three sessions for $150.

 For more information or to make an appointment call (631) 474-6797.